 Capital Referendum - At the annual election on February 19, 2022, the legal voters of the Fire District approved a capital appropriation for the purchase of a replacement Ladder Tower Truck, Ambulance, Utility Truck and Command Vehicle through either the issuance of bonds or, in the alternative, a capital lease agreement, for an amount not to exceed \$2,090,000.00.
-All related appropriations for the approved financing will be included in the 2023 adopted budget.
+On September 8, 2022 the Fire District issued \$2,090,000.00 of General Obligation Bonds, Series 2022 with an interest rate of 3.060%.
+The bonds mature on 6/1/2032.
+All related appropriations for the approved financing have been included in the 2023 adopted budget.